Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 Floating upon the ocean of black that lay beneath his feet, there were more lights now visible.

 The well continued to widen.
-If was filled with brightening glimmers, like flame, but not flame; filled
+If was filled with brightening glimmers, like flame, but not flame; filled with shapes, faces, half-remembered images.

-LORD OF LIGHT 14?

-with shapes, faces, half-remembered images.
 From each there rose up a cry as he passed: “Free me!
 Free me!”

 But he did not halt.

-He came to the bottom of the well and moved across it, passing among broken stones and over fissures in the rocky 8oor.
+He came to the bottom of the well and moved across it, passing among broken stones and over fissures in the rocky floor.
 At last he reached the opposite wall, wherein a great orange fire danced.

-It became cherry-red as he approached, and when be stood before it, it was the blue of a sapphire's heart.
+It became cherry-red as he approached, and when he stood before it, it was the blue of a sapphire's heart.

 It stood to twice his height, pulsing and twisting.
 From it, little flamelets licked out toward him, but they drew back as if they fell against an invisible barrier.

-During his descent he had passed so many 8ames that he had lost count of their number.
+During his descent he had passed so many flames that he had lost count of their number.
 He knew, too, that more lay hidden within the caverns that open into the well bottom.

-Each 8ame he had passed on the way down had addressed him, using its own species of communication, so that the words had sounded drumlike within his head: threatening words, and pleading, promising words.
+Each flame he had passed on the way down had addressed him, using its own species of communication, so that the words had sounded drumlike within his head: threatening words, and pleading, promising words.
 But no message came to him from this great blue blaze, larger than any of the others.
 No forms turned or twisted, tantalizing, within its bright heart.
-Flame it was, and 8ame it remained.
+Flame it was, and flame it remained.

-He kindled a fresh torch and wedged it bewecn two rocks.
+He kindled a fresh torch and wedged it between two rocks.

 “So, Hated One, you have returned!”